Emilsmylzade/7MinutesWorkoutApp/README.md

 # Workout App

-This is a workout app developed in Android Studio using Kotlin.
+This is a workout app developed in Android Studio using Kotlin with Android 12.
 The app allows users to start a 7-minute workout session, calculate their BMI, and view their exercise history.
 It incorporates a timer for rest time and exercise duration, displays exercise images, and stores exercise completion times in a Room database.

 ## Features